MicrosoftLearning/TestRepo/testrepo/wwl/connect-power-platform-to-sap-azure/includes/1-introduction.md

 ## Learning objectives

-You follow the steps to complete this module.
+Please follow the steps to complete this module.
 I need a new tool here.